 - Know the real cost of renting the space.
 Understand what you will be expected to contribute towards the property’s taxes, insurance, and maintenance.

 - Research the cost of potential tenant improvements.
-Consult with a design professional to discern the costs of potential utility or life-safety improvements (such as grease traps, water & sewer impact fees, sprinklers/fire suppression)
+Consult with a design professional to discern the costs of potential utility or life-safety improvements (such as grease traps, water and sewer impact fees, sprinklers/fire suppression)

-- Check the zoning of the property to ensure your type of business is permitted in that location.
+- Check the zoning of the property (PDF) to ensure your type of business is permitted in that location.
 A matrix of approved uses by zoning can be found in the City’s Land Management Code.
 Talk with the City's Planning Department to confirm your proposed use is eligible and to learn about possible site requirements such as parking upgrades.
 Contact the Department at 301-600-1499.

 - Get to know your community.
-The City encourages local participation through organized Neighborhood Advisory Councils (NACs).
+The City encourages local participation through organized Neighborhood Advisory Councils (NAC).
 Geography-based advocacy groups – including the Golden Mile Alliance, East Frederick Rising, and the Downtown Frederick Partnership - also provide opportunities to connect and engage in a specific-area of the City.

 - Consider location-based incentives.
 Many tax credits and grants at the City and State level are location specific.
-Check out the full list here to make the most informed decision.
+Check out the full list to make the most informed decision.

 Consider an Incubator or Co-working Space

 If you’re just starting out and not ready to a lease or purchase property - Frederick has an array of shared work-space opportunities across a diverse range of industries.
 These spaces offer affordable options, side-by-side a community of fellow entrepreneurs.